 The CSU strengthens the interaction and relationship between CON-J and all segments of the community for effective contribution to creating a health-educated community.
 The CSU will facilitate the dissemination of knowledge and health awareness among populations, using scientific methods and with support of health personnel who are expert in providing health services and awareness for community groups.

-1. Continuity of communication between the CON-J and the community as a whole through conducting free-of-charge health fairs (days) for different population categories in the community, especially the underserved and at-risk populations in the society.
+1. Continuity of communication between the CON-J and the community as a whole through conducting free-of-charge health fairs (days) for different population categories in the community, especially the undeserved and at-risk populations in the society.
 These services will be offered in coordination with other local health teams that provide free health services and awareness to different groups of residents.